ShieldedDemon19/TWOlang/README.md

 ## TWO Commands

 TWO is a very simple language.
-A is used purely for data, while B is used to store data *as well as* call specific functions.
+A is used purely for data, while B is used to store data *as well as* to call specific functions.
 Here is all of the current commands:
 - To increment A, type " `.` ".
 - To decrement A, type " `,` ".
 - To increment B, type " `>` ".